bruhathisp/dsa_java/List_Problems/Week1.md

 **Approach:**

-Use modular arithmetic to determine if the sum of any subarray is a multiple of `k`.
-Maintain a hash map to store the index of the first occurrence of each prefix sum modulo `k`.
+The strategy in this algorithm is to check whether a continuous subarray in nums has a sum that is a multiple of k.
+The key insight is using the prefix sum and modulus operation to track repeating remainders (moduli), which help identify subarrays whose sum is divisible by k.

 As you iterate through the array, calculate the current prefix sum modulo `k` and check if it has been seen before.
 If it has, and the subarray length is at least two, return true.

 **Time Complexity:** O(n), where n is the length of `nums`.